Channel apps

 Runtime validation

-More complicated validation should be done at runtime.
-Validate is called before a user can go live with their campaign.
-The app can return errors for each form value that is invalid as well as toasts to display to the user.
-If the app returns any errors, publish is not called and the campaign cannot go live.
+method, which is called before a user can go live with their campaign.
+The app can return errors and toast notifications for each form value that is invalid.
+If the app returns any errors, publish

 meta: